 Next to our to do list on the independence day is watching the displays of our alutsista (alat utama sistem pertahanan, free translation in english: the main tools of the defense system).
 This year Living World Mall together with the Indonesia Army exhibit some of them on their front yard.
-We are allowed to touch, take pictures, climb them, even ride one of those vehicles.
+We are allowed to touch, take pictures, climb them, even take a ride on one of those vehicles.

 Final words before we start celebrating Indonesia Independence Day: